FrancescaFr/ThreeJSTerrarium/terrarium/README.md

 ## Current Functionality:

 Controller currently responds accurately to L/R, Up/Down & FWD/BWD head movements.
 These are used to control Panning, Zoom, and Field of View.
-Eyegaze predictions from Webgazer are currently too innaccurate to be used for mouse-less raytracking.
+Eyegaze predictions from Webgazer are currently too innaccurate to be used for mouse-less raytracing.

 ### Camera control modes:
 - Built-In R3F manual Orbit Controller (Click & Drag / Scroll to Zoom)